blockloop/boar/README.md

 Each HTTP handler returns an `error` for all paths except for happy path.
 If validation or parsing fail then the handler returns an error and a global handler writes the response back to the client.
 This keeps Handlers clean and straight forward and provides separation between validation, parsing, processing, response writing, and error handling.

-## Factory

-A factory is given contextual information and creates handlers.
-It solves several problems.
-Often HTTP handlers consist of constants and variable dependencies.
-Constant dependencies are things like configuration, databases, and http/gRPC clients.
-They remain the same throughout the lifecycle of the application.
-Variable dependencies are things that are built based on the request context.
-Variable dependencies consist of things like, request object (parsed as JSON, etc), query strings, loggers with context, authentication information, etc. A factory is responsible for filling out these pieces of information before the handler is activated.
-This is achieved by creating a Handler struct.

-## Handlers

-A Handler is a struct that has  `func Handle(boar.Context) error`.
-When an HTTP request is received it is passed to the Factory to generate a handler.
-The Handler is then executed with the `boar.Context` for processing.
-Handlers are generally limited in scope.
-They are provided _all_ of the required components to process the request (i.e. user/auth information, datastores, loggers, etc)

-## Context

-`boar.Context` is provided for http handler or middleware.
-While it is a useful wrapper, it provides full control over the request and response objects with `c.Request() *http.Request` and `c.Response() http.ResponseWriter`.
-Along with WriteJSON and a few other small helpers the following are what I consider most useful

-1. `ReadQuery(interface{}) error`
-2. `ReadURLParams(interface{}) error`
-3. `ReadJSON(interface{}) error`

-Each of these funcs parse the query string, URL path parameters, and Body as JSON, respectively.
-Along with providing static type classing it provides validation provided by [asaskevich/govalidator](https://github.com/asaskevich/govalidator).
-It is a comprehensive validation engine for validating struct fields.
-It is not required by any means, but it is free if the tags are present.
-Each of these funcs return a `boar.HTTPError` if validation fails by either invalid types or govalidator failures.

-## Paths and Routes

-All paths are routes are entirely handled by [julienschmidt/httprouter](https://github.com/julienschmidt/httprouter).
-Boar uses a small wrapper to create `boar.Context` and handle errors.

 ## HTTPError

 HTTPError is a special error that is easily formatted and understood in an HTTP response.
 It consists of an HTTP status code and an underlying error.